-A visual helicopter survey was planned in partnership with USDA Wildlife Services in January of 2021, however this effort failed due to the lack of suitable weather conditions (snow cover required).
+A visual helicopter survey was planned in partnership with USDA Wildlife Services in both 2021 and 2023, however both efforts failed due to the lack of suitable weather conditions (4+ inches of sustained snow cover required).

 Roadway Infrared Survey

 In place of the proposed helicopter survey, a roadway infrared survey of Mill Creek Park was substituted in March of 2021 and repeated in March of 2022.
 After multiple attempts, it was the consensus of both Mill Creek MetroParks and USDA Wildlife Services that this method was not determined to be a viable option moving forward based upon reduced visibility from roadways due to topography, the lack of road access to some portions of the Park, and the inability to utilize this method outside of Mill Creek Park due to accessibility issues.
 (Appendix A)